 The Mannheim Corona Study is based on the methodology and infrastructure of the German Internet Panel (GIP).
-Like the GIP, the Mannheim Corona Study is led by Prof. Dr. Blom and conducted by the GIP team.
+Like the GIP, the Mannheim Corona Study was led by Prof. Dr. Blom and conducted by the GIP team.
 The questionnaires are developed together with the researchers at the Collaborative Research Center (SFB) 884 “Political Economy of Reforms”.

 On each day of the week one of the sub-samples received an email invitation to the day’s survey.
 Contacted panel members had 48 hours to participate.
 However, they were encouraged to take part on the day of the week that they were assigned to, i.e. within the first 24 hours.

 Results for each day are analyzed together, i.e. persons who responded directly on the first day (e.g. Monday) are included in the analysis of that specific day (Monday).
 Answers of respondents who participated on the day after (Tuesday) are analyzed together with the answers on that day of the next sub-sample.
 In this way, we minimize biases, because every daily analysis includes both early as well as late respondents.

 Within one week, the questionnaire remains exactly the same for all participants.
 Across weeks, we also aimed to keep the questionnaires constant to allow for a daily continuation of our time series for a long time.
 However, to conduct in-depth analyses of selected topics and to react to unforeseen events, the questionnaire was evaluated and updated every week.